chanzuckerberg/sci-components/README.md

 yarn add czifui @emotion/css @emotion/react @emotion/styled @mui/base @mui/material @mui/icons-material @mui/lab react react-dom
 ```

+## Yarn scripts

+Common yarn scrips have been moved to the monorepo root.
+The-- syntax can be used to pass parameters to the underlying yarn scripts.
+For instance, to update the snapshots, use `lerna run test -- -u` instead of running all tests on both packages with `yarn test`.

+    - `yarn start`: Starts storybook on the local machine
+    - `yarn build-storybook`: Builds the storybook in the docs-build folder
+    - `yarn test-storybook`: Tests current running instance of storybook
+    - `yarn storybook:axe`: Builds the storybook and runs accessibility tests
+    - `yarn storybook:axeOnly`: Runs accessibility tests on the latest build of the storybook inside the docs-build folder
+    - `yarn test`: Runs `jest` tests
+    - `yarn namespace-check`: Runs typescript type checking on namespace files to ensure that there are no duplicated exports
+    - `yarn lint`: Runs linter
+    - `yarn build`: Build the packages
+    - `yarn ci`: Executes `yarn install --frozen-lockfile` in both packages

+    - _To execute any script in the inner package, one can simply use the command `lerna run script --scope=<package>`.
+For instance, to run the linter only on the sci-components package, use the command `lerna run lint --scope=@czifui/sci-components`._

 ## Usage

 `czifui` comes with five main exports that help you build your app: